nanthalec/Higher_ny/README.md

-# Looking at the schools from NYS to see how they can strive
+# Look at NYS univ./colleges and the effects of Covid-19